valeriorichi/postgraduate-exercises/long-term.md

 # Long-term projects

-## Before you start:
+---

-**Deliverables**
+## **Deliverables**

 The following are required for each project:

-- Source control via GitHub, and a sharable Repo that you'd be proud to show potential employers.
+1. Source control via GitHub, and a sharable Repo that you'd be proud to show potential employers.
+2. Take special account for accessibility issues
-- Instructions on how to run/build the app should be documented in a README.
+3. Instructions on how to run/build the app should be documented in a README.
-- Error Handling.
+4. Error Handling.
-- Test Driven Development.
+5. Test Driven Development.
-- Bonus points for hosting.
+6. Bonus points for hosting.

-**Technology**
+### **Technology**

-- These are intended to be longer-term tasks, so try to treat each one like you would on a live dev team.
+These are intended to be longer-term tasks, so try to treat each one like you would on a live dev team.
 The technologies learned during your time on the course should be enough to complete the below, but consider spiking alternatives if you'd like to broaden your horizons and see what else is possible.

-**Estimated time to complete**
+### **Estimated time to complete**

-- We'd recommend spending at least a week on each of these projects, but really - how long is a pieceOf.toString()?
-Once you've worked through the initial requirements, feel free to make your project into whatever you dare to dream... thought of another feature?
+We'd recommend spending at least a week on each of these projects, but really "how long is a pieceOf.toString()?"
+Once you've worked through the initial requirements, feel free to make your project into whatever you dare to dream...
+Thought of another feature?
 Pop it in.
 Spotted something you could refactor to make your codebase EVEN more beautiful?
-Be our guest.
+Be our guest!
 Ready to move onto something different?
-Fair enough, you crack on.
+Fair enough, you crack on...

 ---

+---

-## Project Idea 1: **Can we build it?
+## **Can we build it?
 Yes we KANBAN**

 A Trello-style project management board to manage all of your important code tasks now you're a fully-fledged developer.

+---

 ### **Long description**